-For a long time, I wanted to right about the streets of my childhood, our games of summer and rains, my poverty and my perception of it.
-I have still not been able to pen down anything without it sounding like a chip on my shoulder I need to get rid off very quickly.
-But in Thoba’s story, in the Africa of 1960’s, about a boy stuck in sudden showers of rain while playing football with the children of his street, I saw the story of the 90’s kids, of underlying competitions between people and the social groups and circles it created.
-It reminded me that childhood is universal, so is adolescence and the troubles that come with it.
+For a long time, I wanted to write about the streets of my childhood, our games of summer and rain, my poverty and my perception of it.
+I have still not been able to pen down anything without it sounding like a chip on my shoulder I need to get rid of very quickly.
+But in Thoba’s story, in the African 1960s, about a boy stuck in sudden showers of rain while playing football with the children of his street, I saw the story of the 90’s kids, of underlying competitions between people and the social groups and circles it created.
+It reminded me that childhood is universal, and so is adolescence and the troubles that come with it.
 When you’re under 16, removing your shirt and chasing the winds like a horse is the most heroic thing to do.
 And sometimes, the shame that follows is worth it.

 “Thoba envied these boys.
 They seemed to not have demanding mothers who issued endless orders, inspected chores given and doe, and sent their children on endless errands.
 Thoba smiled, savouring the thrill of being with them, and the joy of having followed the moment’s inclination to join them on the veranda.”

 “Yes, indeed, Mpiyakhe was stealing glances at him too.
 But now that there were only the two of them, there really seemed no reason to quarrel.”

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

 Sometimes when I walk home at night and imagine all the dreadful things happening to me, I am scared.
 Not of those dreadful things, but what my parents will say to that.
 And when some dreadful things do happen to me, I keep them from my parents, knowing that they will be affected deeper than I, and I can carry social burdens they never thought possible.